 Wyoming is using the ACCESS 2.0 to measure English Language Proficiency.
 The ACCESS 2.0 measures 4 domains: reading, writing, speaking, and listening.
-A performance level score of 4.6 on the overall composite will be used in Wyoming as evidence of English Proficiency.
+Wyoming has defined English Language Proficiency as a performance level score of 4.6 on the overall composite.